 file\$ is the name of the audio file to play.
-It must be on the SD card and the appropriate extension (eg .WAV) will be appended if missing.
+It must be on the Flash Filesystem or SD Card and the appropriate extension (eg .WAV) will be appended if missing.
 The audio will play in the background (ie, the program will continue without pause). interrupt is optional and is the name of a subroutine which will be called when the file has finished playing.